 Oloroso Sherry and Food Pairings

-Oloroso is a another dry to medium dry sherry and similar to Amontillado, there is a rich and nutty flavour, but with a dark fruit overtone.
+Oloroso is another dry to medium-dry Sherry and similar to Amontillado, there is a rich and nutty flavour, but with a dark fruit overtone.
 This makes Oloroso go exceptionally well with game and aged cheeses.